Skip to main content

 IntroducedFebruary 25, 2026

-Last ActionPrefiled and under the rules provisionally referred to the Committee on Judiciary C.
+Last ActionIntroduced in the Senate; read by title.
+Rules suspended.
+Read second time and referred to the Committee on Judiciary C.

 Sponsor & Authors